Unusual cron job settings

 Note that I used "date +%u" to get the numerical day of the week (1=Monday, 7=Sunday) instead of "date +%a" (for Mon, Tue, Wed, etc) to avoid any internationalisation problems - you want the command to work on a machine whose system language is French or German just the same as it works in English.

-This not so simple, because there's no easy way of knowing which dates in a month represent the final seven days.
+This is not so simple, because there's no easy way of knowing which date in a month is the last one.

 In this case, we run a check every Friday to find out whether the current month is the same as the month in seven days' time: